mawanda-jun/IntelligentOCR/README.md

 ## Project pipeline
 The project is made up of different parts that acts together as a pipeline.
 As a matter of fact a `pipeline.py` file has been made an it contains all the scripts that transforms a `TEST_PDF_PATH` pdf into `path/to/TABLE_FOLDER/file.csv`s  files and `path/to/TEXT_FOLDER/text.txt` text.
 So if you do not understand something take a look at it.

+If you want to learn more about the motivation behind every project decision please take a look at `FAQ.md` file.

 #### Take confidence with costants
 The entire project can be manipulated changing only the `costants.py` file.
 More instructions are coming.